annicamclean/markdown-notes/CSC 490 - SENIOR CAPSTONE/Jan. 30, 2025 - Notes (Learning React).md

 style = {{}} is not a special syntax, but a regular {} oblect inside of style={} JSX curly braces/ You can use it when the styles depend on JS variables.

 ### Conditional Rendering
-You can use conditional statements like you do in JS code.
+You can use conditional statements like you do in JS/TS code.

 ```jsx
 let content;